apnadkarni/blt/doc/tabset.rst

     The default is "black".

   **-selectpadx** *numPixels*
-    Specifies extra padding to be displayed around the selected tab.
-The default is "3".
+    Specifies extra padding to be displayed on the left and right side of the selected tab (no rotation).
+The default is "4".

   **-selectpady** *numPixels*
-    Specifies extra padding to be displayed around the selected tab.
-The default is "3".
+    Specifies extra padding to be displayed above and below the selected tab (no rotation).
+The default is "2".

   **-showtabs** *how*
-    Specifies how to display tabs.  *How* can be one of the
+    Specifies how to display tabs.  *How* can be one of the following:
-    following:

     **always**
-      Always display tabs.
+      Always display tabs and the folder outline of the selected folder.

     **never**
-      Do not display tabs.
-No folder outline will be displayed.
-Tabs can still be selected to display different folders.
+      Do not display tabs or the folder outline.
+Only the embedded window for the selected tab will be displayed.
+You can use the **select** operation to change the selected tab.

     **multiple**
       Display tabs when there is more than one tab.